decentralized-identity/credential-manifest/spec/spec.md

 ```
 :::

-_Input Descriptors_ are objects that describe what type of input data/credential, or sub-fields thereof, is required for submission to the Verifier. _Input Descriptor Objects_ are composed as follows:
+_Credential Manifests_ are JSON objects composed as follows:

   - The object ****MUST**** contain an `issuer` property, and its value ****MUST**** be a valid URI string that identifies who the issuer of the credential will be.
   - The object ****MUST**** contain a `credential` property, and its value ****MUST**** be an object composed as follows: